iccir919/100-days-of-code/log.md

 **Today's Progress**: My progress through the exercises of Chapter 11: Asynchronous Programming from the book Eloquent JavaScript is slow.
 Reading through tweets by Syk Houdeib about how he found this book challenging has made me feel better bout my struggle.

 **Thoughts:** I am still going over Chapter 11: Asynchronous Programming from the book Eloquent JavaScript.
 I feel horrible about not making any progress with it.
 To better understand if I was the only having trouble with this book, I looked for any tweets from others have made their way through the book.
 I found a tweet from last year by Syk Houdeib about how challenging the book was for him to get through.
 I have read an article many times on Medium by Syk about how to land your first job as a web developer.
 To know that he had trouble with the material of the book comforted me because I knew that he maybe knows more than me (at least for now).
 I mentioned him in my tweet for today.
 Syk liked it, responded, and followed me.
-This tweet with his mention has been my noticed tweet so far in this challenge.

 **Links to work:**
 - [Eloquent JavaScript](https://eloquentjavascript.net)